 Film Studies A Level

-At least 5 GCSEs at Grade 5 (C) including Maths and English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.

 The majority of students who have previously completed this course have progressed to university degree-level programmes such as Screenwriting, Creative Writing, Film Studies, English Literature, English and American Studies and a number of film, television and animation courses at places as diverse as Aberystwyth, Bristol, Cambridge, Edinburgh, Ravensbourne (London) and more locally at Bournemouth and Southampton.
 Many are now employed in broadcast television and some in the film production and exhibition sectors of the rapidly growing creative industries.
 Contrary to popular hearsay, the A-levels in Film Studies and Media Studies are fully recognised qualifications for entry into 95% of universities and respected by employers as evidence of focussed academic study and commitment from students over the two-year period.